Pimmz/Project-2/README.md

 ### Typography

 I looked for font on google fonts, to help me decide as it gave a better visual aid for me to see how they all looked in there different weights.
 After many hours trying the fonts out on mt game, I decide to use Bubblegum Sans all the way through to ensure a good balance, with a consitent look and feel.
 As a back up I used sans-serif as it has a great look and then my third choice was serif as a fall back incase the other two werent available.

 - [bubblegum sans](https://fonts.google.com/specimen/Bubblegum+Sans?query=bubble) was used for the all the text and headers.

+## Icons

+To help with making Famous Quote Matcher as user friendly as possible I used icons from font awesome.
+This helped highlight specific areas to bring the user attention to it.

 - [Font Awesome](https://fontawesome.com) icons were used in the title.

 ## User Stories